 - Decongestants.
 These medicines are available with and without a prescription.
 They come in liquids, tablets and nasal sprays.
 Use nasal decongestants for only a few days because they may cause worse stuffiness, known as rebound congestion.

-OTC pain relievers, such as acetaminophen (Tylenol, others), ibuprofen (Advil, Motrin IB, others) or aspirin.
+Pain relievers.
+Try acetaminophen (Tylenol, others), ibuprofen (Advil, Motrin IB, others) or aspirin available without a prescription.

 Use caution when giving aspirin to children or teenagers.
 Though aspirin is approved for use in children older than 3, children and teenagers recovering from chickenpox or flu-like symptoms should never take aspirin.
 This is because aspirin has been linked to Reye's syndrome, a rare but potentially life-threatening condition, in such children.